-If your bullet is 4 inches low at 400 yards, you know that 1 of your “4 inch chunks” will fit into that 4 inch adjustment.
-Therefore, you’ll need to adjust up 1 MOA.
+If your bullet is 4 inches low at 400 yards, you know that 1 of your “4-inch chunks” will fit into that 4-inch adjustment.
+Therefore, you’ll need to adjust up to 1 MOA.

-If however, your bullet’s impact is 8 inches low at 400 yards, then you should note that 2 of those “4 inch chunks” will fit within the 8 inch adjustment.
-Therefore, you would need to adjust up 2 MOA at that distance.
+If however, your bullet’s impact is 8 inches low at 400 yards, then you should note that 2 of those “4-inch chunks” will fit within the 8-inch adjustment.
+Therefore, you would need to adjust up to 2 MOA at that distance.